Tambena Consulting

 Frequently Asked Questions

 To build a trustworthy website, focus on clarity before creativity.
-Make it obvious who the site is for, explain what happens next, and avoid hiding important details.
-Simple navigation, honest language, and calm design show competence and make people feel safe staying longer.
+Make it clear who the website is intended for, describe the next steps, and don’t omit any crucial information.
+Easy navigation, straightforward language, and serene style demonstrate expertise and encourage visitors to remain longer.

-2. What does being transparent mean in business?
+2. What does it mean to be open and honest in business?